30/360 vs Actual/360 vs Actual/365

 hash-markWhich Interest Calculation Method Is Best?

-The overall results of this analysis are pretty clear.
-You’ll generally pay the least with a typical 30/360 loan formula, even over the Actual/365 interest calculation method, since the latter has you pay a little more interest over the entire year.
+30/360 is best because the borrower will pay the least interest compared to the other formulas.
+The Actual/365 interest calculation method will make you pay a little more interest over the entire year.
 This means that most borrowers will want to go with the loan that requires them to pay the least interest over time.

 However, the Actual/365 interest rate formula could be advantageous if you want a loan agreement that has a lower daily interest rate.
 This may make monthly payments a little easier for some parts of the year.
 Just remember that the bill will eventually come due, and you’ll have to pay a bit more than if you used the first formula.